txrun/snake-tutorial/README.md

 # snake-tutorial

-Its been a only a couple of months since I started learning JavaScript, and one of the expert tip I got was to try, tackle and solve the classic snake game.
-For someone who has had no experience in programming the initial thought of dealing with the problem was a rush regarding the approach I should take - from the point from where I should start solving it, the data structure I should be using, or how I will even get to display the graphics, how the snake should be represented,etc. For this reason, from this point in on I'll call it the snake problem rather than the snake game.
+It has been only a couple of months since I started learning JavaScript, and one of the expert tips I got was to try, tackle and solve the classic snake game.
+For someone who has had no experience in programming the initial thought of dealing with the problem was a rush regarding the approach I should take - from the point of where I should start solving it, the data structure I should be using, or how I will even get to display the graphics, how the snake should be represented,etc. For this reason, from this point on I'll call it the snake problem rather than the snake game.

 ###The Canvas###
-A simple Google search led me to discovering the html element <canvas> which is a useful for displaying graphics and animations in the browser.
-So at this point I had a tool for my game screen, this definite amount of space where my game should happen.
+A simple Google search led me to discover the HTML element <canvas> which is useful for displaying graphics and animations in the browser.
+So at this point, I had a tool for my game screen, this definite amount of space where my game should happen.

-A declaration for Canvas dimensions 800x400 and border styling is as shown:
+A declaration for Canvas with dimensions 800x400 and border styling is as shown:

 ```
 	<canvas id ="myCanvas" width="800" height="400" style="border:1px solid #111; border-radius:5px"></canvas>